timmalstead/flash_lights/README.md

 #### Technologies Used

 In addition to the three main front end web languages, HTML, CSS and JavaScript; this game takes advantage of the jQuery and Animate.css libraries to create a smooth and easy to navigate user experience.
-My goal with the user interface of this project was to create as minimal and Spartan project as possible, something that can get out of the user's way and allow them to concentrate on the game.
+My goal with the user interface of this project was to create as minimal and Spartan a project as possible, something that can get out of the user's way and allow them to concentrate on the game.

 #### Known Issues

-None at current

-#### Special Thanks

-Andrew Singer for graciously providing in game sounds
+Hovering over game tiles will make them appear over modals.